 Economic recovery and renewal has been a focus of my administration, and creating economic opportunities for all will continue to be at the forefront of my work when I am re-elected.
 Lincoln has had an exceptional economic recovery in the wake of the global pandemic.
 Lincoln ranked first in unemployment recovery when compared with 180 cities by WalletHub.
 The Milken Institute Best Performing City index cited Lincoln as one of four cities already ranked highly and continuing to rise, noting that from 2021 to 2022, Lincoln made big gains in one year job growth, one year wage growth, and five year job growth.
 Along the way, our city team supported those financially impacted by the pandemic and collaborated with non-profit service providers and the Tenant Assistance Project to help over 5,000 households pay a combined $40 million in rent and utilities.
 This helped provide financial stability to renters and landlords during an extraordinary moment in our history.

 Quality of life

 parks, playgrounds, libraries, pools and trails

 As our city grows, we are attracting new people and new businesses because of the rich quality of life we enjoy in Lincoln.
 That quality of life is essential to expanding our workforce and competing in a 21st century economy.
 It’s also critical to ensuring that all residents experience and enjoy our city’s progress.
 I’ve gone to bat for working families by supporting libraries that educate and engage, investing in expanded public transit, and innovating to create new resources to improve neighborhood parks, trails, playgrounds, pools, senior centers, and places like the F Street Rec Center that keep kids involved in positive, safe activities.
-As Mayor, I will continue to emphasize these quality of life measures that are vital to all of us who want to see Lincoln become an even better place to call home.
+I will continue to emphasize these quality of life measures that are vital to all of us who want to see Lincoln become an even better place to call home.